ia-toki/tcframe/docs/introduction/introduction.rst

            CASE(A = rnd.nextInt(1, 1000), B = rnd.nextInt(1, 1000));
        }

 #.
-You write the official solution to this problem, using any programming language you wish.
+Write and compile the official solution to this problem, using any programming language you wish.
 Of course, it is the infamous A+B problem.

    .. sourcecode:: cpp